dortania/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 Example of what a disabled RTC with no way to enable looks like(note that there is no value to re-enable it like `STAS`):

 ![](../../images/troubleshooting/troubleshooting-md/rtc.png)

+## Random bootlooping when updating or installing macOS in Sonoma or later

+This occurs because since macOS Sonoma 14.4 Apple changed how system updates worked, making Secure Boot disable when updating or installing the system.
+If not, the system would start bootlooping.
+To fix this, disable Secure Boot via config.plist
+* ie. set `Misc -> Security -> SecureBootModel -> Disabled`

 ## Stuck at ACPI table loading on B550